The Big Picture Lyrics

 But I'm headed home

-Yeah, I'm gonna follow the road
+Yeah, I'm going follow the road

 And let the scenery sweeping by easily enter my body

-Under ground, over mountains, through forests and deserts and cities
+Through forests and deserts and cities

-Ah, ah, ah, all across electric wire, it's a baited line
+All across electric wire, it's a baited line

-Yeah, the hook's in deep, boys, theres no more time
+Yeah, the hook's in deep, boys, there's no more time

-So you can struggle in the water, be too stubborn to die
+So you can struggle in the water

-Or you could just let go and be lifted to the sky
+Or you can just let go

 "All across electric wire, it's a baited line, yeah the hook's in deep, boys, there's no more time So you can struggle in the water, be too stubborn to die Or you can just let go and be lifted to the sky"